github/codeql/docs/qldoc-style-guide.md

 1. Declarations in query files should be documented.
 1. Library files (`.qll` files) should be have a documentation comment at the top of the file.
 1. Query files, except for tests, must have a QLDoc query documentation comment at the top of the file.
-1. Where a class denotes a generic concept with subclasses, list those subclasses.

 ## QLDoc for predicates